Traxx (video game)

 Traxx is a maze game released in 1983 by Quicksilva for the ZX Spectrum (48K) and VIC-20 (+8K).
 The gameplay is similar to Amidar, where the goal is to color all of the lines on a grid of equally-sized squares.
 Unlike Amidar, the sections of the grid are not captured when surrounded; the goal is purely to color all of the lines.

 Gameplay

 The player moves along a rectangular grid painting all of its sections.
 The level ends when the entire grid has been painted.
 Various enemies also inhabit the grid and will try to kill the player.
+Options are available to change the speed of the game and number of enemies on screen.